-Apple still investigating battery problems after iOS 5.0.1 updateAlex Wagner - Deputy Managing Editor, News Desk
+Apple still investigating battery problems after iOS 5.0.1 updateAlex Wagner - Editorial Director of News and Content

 Yesterday Apple issued iOS 5.0.1 to iPhone, iPad, and iPod touch users that it said included fixes for the battery life issues that some users had been seeing.
 While the update has done the trick for some, it apparently hasn't solved everyone's battery woes, as several users on Apple's support forums have complained that the batteries on their iDevices are still draining as quickly as they were before the 5.0.1 update.
 Apple today issued a statement on the problem, saying that it continues to "investigate a few remaining issues."
 The word straight from the folks in Cupertino: